 In partnership with Ramsey County, Every Meal has converted approximately 4,000 sq. ft of county land right at our facility into a produce garden.
-Along with all of our summer programs, this new seasonal produce initiative significantly expands the amount of produce we are able to provide to children and families who need it.
+As part of our summer programs, this seasonal produce initiative significantly expands the amount of produce we are able to provide to children and families who need it.

 Grow & Give Garden Partnerships

 Want to get involved?
 You can grow and give produce from your garden at home, business, or faith community.

 Drop off produce donations at Every Meal located at 2723 Patton Road, Roseville, MN 55113 on Mondays and Tuesdays from July 6 – September 30, 2021.
 Please email our Programs Manager, Christine Weber (email@example.com), with a brief description of your donation to arrange a time for drop-off.

 Types of produce to donate